raspberrypilearning/getting-started-scratch/en/step_5.md

 ![Scratch editor with key features labelled](images/scratch-features.png)

 --- task ---
-When you create a new Scratch project it includes a cat sprite.
+When you create a new Scratch project, it includes a cat sprite.

-Drag blocks from the blocks menu to the code area to make the cat do something.
+Drag blocks from the Blocks menu to the Code area to make the cat do something.

-Try, dragging a `move`{:class="block3sound"} block from the `Motion`{:class="block3sound"} menu.
+Try dragging a `move`{:class="block3motion"} block from the `Motion`{:class="block3motion"} blocks menu.
 The blocks are colour-coded to help you find them.

 ![Move block](images/move-block.png)

-You can click on blocks in the code area to run them.
-Click on the move block and the cat will move.
+You can click on blocks in the Code area to run them.
+Click on the `move`{:class="block3motion"} block and the cat will move.

 **Hat blocks** run the blocks underneath them when a particular event happens.
-The `when green flag clicked`{:class="block3events"} block runs code when you click on the green flag above the stage to run your project.
+The `when green flag clicked`{:class="block3events"} block runs code when you click on the green flag above the Stage to run your project.

-Drag a `when green flag clicked`{:class="block3events"} block above the `move` block so that they snap together.
+Drag a `when green flag clicked`{:class="block3events"} block above the `move`{:class="block3motion"} block so that they snap together.

 ![Flag clicked](images/move-block.png)